-Her experience: "In the workplace, I'm grateful that I have never had to deal with blatant discrimination when it has to do with my hair, but I have dealt with it in other ways.
-I have heard things about me that were not said directly such as, 'That girl's hair is different every time I see her,' and 'Why does she always have to change her hair?'
+Her experience: "In the workplace, I'm grateful that I have never had to deal with blatant discrimination regarding my hair, but I have dealt with it in other ways.
+I have heard things about me that were not said directly, such as, 'That girl's hair is different every time I see her,' and 'Why does she always have to change her hair?'
 I must say, I do get annoyed by these comments, but I can't take much offense to them.
-My hair literally got damaged because I straightened my hair so much for the office.
+My hair was damaged because I straightened my hair so much for the office.
 I would still have it out, but I would blow it out so that it could look more "tamed."
-Most recently, I cut my hair so it can get back to its natural health, Short hair has given me the ability to be much more experimental with my hairstyles.
+Most recently, I cut my hair so it can get back to its natural health, short hair has given me the ability to be much more experimental with my hairstyles.
 I began to get into wigs.
-I wear one natural curly wig, which is very big, and a friend of mine who also has natural hair asked me if I wore it to work, and my response was no just because it is too much.
+I wear one natural curly wig, which is very big, and a friend of mine, who also has natural hair, asked me if I wore it to work, and I responded that no, I don't, because it is too much.
 I must say, although no one says anything to me, I do always get looks.
-This time last year when my hair was longer, I would make sure I do my wash and go's mid-week because after the next few days my hair would get too big, and I just didn't want to feel uncomfortable."
+This time last year, when my hair was longer, I would make sure I did my wash and go's mid-week because after a few days my hair would get too big, and I just didn't want to feel uncomfortable."

 Her advice: "Do your best to stay true to you.
-I know that it can be super hard to fully let your hair down, especially if you're the only one in the office or on your team who is of color, but try it once.
+I know that it can be super hard to fully let your hair down, especially if you're the only person of color in the office or on your team, but try it once.
 After the first time you wear your natural hair, you will see how comfortable you feel.
 If you don't feel comfortable wearing it down, maybe try protective styles as an alternative.
-However, the one thing I don't think you should do is do what I did, which is straighten your hair to remove the attention that you never asked for.
+However, the one thing I don't think you should do is what I initially did, which is straightening your hair to remove the attention that you never asked for.
 I have come to realize that not all attention is bad attention.
-Many times, people are just curious and instead of asking you about yourself, they just stare.
+Many times, people are just curious, and instead of asking you about yourself, they just stare.
 This means their issue truly has nothing to do with you.
 Your hair does not affect your job and how well you can do your job."